-- 1. Set the language level for your project to 8.
+- Set the language level for your project to 8.
 To do so, go to the "Project Structure" menu via (File>Project Structure) or (Ctrl-Alt-Shift-S), and set the "Project language level" field in the "Project" sub-menu to 8.
 Note: under MacOS, the menu is "Preferences" rather than "Project Structure". - 2.
 Add the Checker Framework libraries.
 In this same "Project Structure" menu, navigate to the "Libraries" submenu.
 Click on the green "+" that appears in this menu, select "Java" in the resulting pop-down menu, select \$CHECKERFRAMEWORK/checker/dist/checker.jar in the resulting menu, and click "OK".
 Repeat this step for \$CHECKERFRAMEWORK/checker/dist/javac.jar. - 3.
-Add the annotated JDK library.
+Add the annotated JDK library using the following method.
 Go to the "Settings" menu via (File>Settings) or (Ctrl-Alt-S) and navigate to the "Java Compiler" sub-menu via (Build, Execution, Deployment>Compiler>Java Compiler).
-Add the following to the field "Additional command line parameters":

--Xbootclasspath/p:\$CHECKERFRAMEWORK/checker/dist/jdk8.jar

-4. Create an annotation profile and specify which checkers to run.
+Add the following to the field "Additional command line parameters": -Xbootclasspath/p:"\$CHECKERFRAMEWORK/checker/dist/jdk8.jar" - 4.
+Create an annotation profile and specify which checkers to run.
 Directly under the "Java Compiler" sub-menu is the "Annotation Processors" sub-menu.
 Navigate here and click on the green "+" to create a new Annotation Processor profile.
+Give this profile a unique name of your choosing that does not contain special characters or spaces.
 Select the modules you would like to use checkers with from under the "Default" profile and move them to your new profile via the button directly right of the "-" button.